Skip to main content

 Final Word

-EOFY is more than just tax time-it’s an opportunity to set your business up for the year ahead.
+EOFY is more than just tax time.
+It’s an opportunity to set your business up for the year ahead.
 FMDs are a proven tool to help build resilience, manage risk, and strengthen financial outcomes.
 Speak with your advisors early and contact Bendigo Bank Agribusiness to explore how a Farm Management Deposit can help strengthen your EOFY position.

 1. For further information on FMD eligibility refer to the ATO and DAFF websites.